ethicsbowlchina/makingandlearning/index.markdown

 ### Intended Audience
 This course is intended for museum and library professionals, or anybody who is designing a makerspace.
 We encourage participants to engage in the sessions with team members, from your own organization and/or with partner organizations.

-### Format
+### Learning Circle Format
 The course consists of 30 minutes of background reading (Session Zero), and four two-hour sessions.
 The course has been designed to be taken as a learning circle: a model of peer-facilitated learning that is designed to add face-to-face interaction and social accountability to the online course experience.
-After each session, participants are encouraged to share their work on the virtual forum: writing comments, sharing a photo, or uploading a video.
-If you'd rather go through the course on your own, go right ahead!
-There are no log ins or sign ups required.
+After each session, participants are encouraged to share their work on the virtual forum with others who are taking the course.

-This is an open course, meaning that there is no registration or logging in required to access any  of the materials.
-All course materials are licensed under a [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/), and were developed with the support of [Peer 2 Peer University](https://www.p2pu.org/).

 ### Get started
-Learning Circles offer the opportunity to work through the course with your local community.
-Join a Learning Circle near you below, or create your own!
+Learning Circles offer the opportunity to work through this course face-to-face with your colleagues or neighbors.
+By creating a learning circle, you'll benefit from resources and a community that help you facilitate a peer discussion, as well as software tools that generate promotional materials and automatically remind participants of upcoming meetings.
+If you don't see a nearby learning circle on this page, you can create your own below - just be sure to select "Making and Learning" from the list of courses.

 <div id="lc-container" class="row">
 <div class="col-md-4">{% include lc-card.html %}</div>
 </div>

-<p><a href="https://learningcircles.p2pu.org/" class="btn btn-primary">Start a learning circle</a>.</p>
+<p><a href="https://learningcircles.p2pu.org/" class="btn btn-primary">Start a learning circle</a></p>

 <script type="text/javascript">
     function renderCircle(circle, template) {